 Abraham Maslow | Psychologist

-Self Discovery in Peak Experience
+Self-Discovery in Peak Experience

 Maslow says that self-discovery, the realisation of the highest level of personal identity is part discovery and part creativity.
 Identity is whatever we say it is.
 He claims that identity, although it may have slightly different meanings depending on how the term is used and by whom, in this case, refers to that aspect of the self where individuals are most their true selves.
 The aspects of the self in peak experience of which he speaks, are not truly separate.
 They are rather, overlapping characteristics, intertwined and ultimately inseparable.